From Assistant to Operations Manager: How My Client Grew a Right-Hand Woman in 14 Months

 Instead of hiring someone to “build systems” from scratch, she stayed in the driver's seat of core process creation.

-We hired the right level of support for the structure of the business and the level of management she wanted to lead with.
-That clarity is crucial, especially for coaching companies.
+Instead of hiring someone to “build systems” from scratch, she stayed in the driver’s seat of core process creation.
+We weren’t just looking for someone to lighten the load—we wanted to make sure the support actually matched the structure of the business and the level of management she was ready to lead with.
+That clarity is crucial, especially in coaching companies.

 And month by month, that assistant grew.